 A vinyasa yoga practice involves yoga asanas which flow from one to the next in coordination with the breath.
 It is of a faster pace (yang) compared to more relaxing forms of yoga (yin)

 Reduce stress, clear your mind, get physically and mentally strong - Kundalini Yoga practice will make you feel better, quickly and experience your optimal self..
 This is achieved through regular practice of kriya (physical posture & movements), pranayama (breath), mantra (sound), and meditation.

 Yin yoga is a gentler, passive form of yoga which encourages the release of deeper connective tissue and a calming of the mind.
 Asanas can be held for up to 5 minutes at times, and is generally performed when the muscles are cold.

-Sun salutations, traditionally known as surya namaskar, are 2 quintessential series of yoga asanas performed in a continuous flowing sequence generally used to warm up the body in certain flowing yoga practices.
+Sun salutations, traditionally known as surya namaskar, are the quintessential series of yoga asanas performed in a continuous flowing sequence generally used to warm up the body in certain flowing yoga practices.

 Savasana, or corpse pose, is an asana usually done at the end of a yoga practice where yogis lie flat on their backs with the heels and arms spread wide (approximately mat width), palms facing upwards, and eyes closed.
 The body is still and breathing passive.
 It is known to be a favourite among yogis.